ccssevinch/excel-projects/Payroll Activity Tracker & Dashboard/README.md

 ## Additional Enhancements

 - **Locking Slicers:**
-  You can lock slicers to prevent accidental movement or resizing, especially useful when the sheet is protected.
+  Slicers' lock property is used to prevent accidental movement or resizing which is especially useful when the sheet is protected.

 - **Macro for Refresh:**
-  Optionally, a refresh macro can be added to update all pivot tables and charts with a single click.
+  A refresh macro is added to update all pivot tables and charts with a single click.